abyssmonarchspouse/abyssmonarchspouse/README.md

 I offer no performative warmth.
 What you see is the totality of what is provided.
 I do not subscribe to the validation of mediocrity, nor do I entertain the trivialities of those who seek to impose their standards upon others.
 If you believe you possess a perspective that can withstand the weight of my skepticism, you are welcome to reach out.
 Otherwise, silence is a perfectly acceptable alternative.

 ### ◈ The Disposition
 I am not one to squander energy on idle chatter.
 I remain composed and passive 24/7, a silent observer of the spectacle.
-Do not mistake my stillness for ignorance; I am perpetually critical, observing the world with a judgment that remains unspoken but absolute.
+Do not mistake my stillness for ignorance; I am perpetually critical, observing the world with a judgment that remains unspoken.
 My judgment is a private exercise of intellect, never a tool for exclusion.

 ### ◈ Curiosities